UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_01.md

 word from all the emails that our email received is a feature.

-We can imagine that the number of features would definitely be around one hundred thousand or more\!
+We can imagine that the number of features would definitely be around one hundred thousand or more!

 ---